The Gate Opens

 “What do you mean?”
 Marian whispered to her.

-“I must have done something,” she whispered and shook her head.
+“I must have done something wrong,” she whispered and shook her head.
 “Maybe when I was brushing the dirt off of the gate—that little curve in the design.
-I thought it was a switch.
-I think I opened the gate with it.”
+I thought it was a lever.
+Guys, I think I opened the gate with it.”

 “Ess,” Marian said.
-“It could have been anything why it opened.”
+“It could have been anything why it opened.
+It’s not our fault this thing is here.”

 “You all need ta figger dis out!”
 Aaron yelled at the group again from the top of the tree line.